Divorce and Legal Separation

 Property and Debts

 In a divorce or legal separation, couples (or the court) must also make decisions about how to split their property and their debt.
+Check out our video on understanding property and debts in a divorce.

 Watch the online course Finances After Separation to understand how financial issues must be decided as part of your divorce or separation.